Level 4, 18 North Tce, Adelaide SA

 Ear Pinning surgery, known in the medical world as otoplasty, is a surgical option to address prominent or protruding ears.
 This type of procedure can be performed for medically indicated reasons, such as genetic outer ear malformations and trauma, however, it is most commonly performed for cosmetic and aesthetic purposes.
 An otoplasty procedure repositions protruding ears by reshaping part of the cartilage, allowing them to lie flatter and closer to the side of the head.
 This procedure is common for children and young adults, and is particularly successful at this age as the ear cartilage is easily manipulated.

-If you are considering ear surgery or would like to explore your options, one of our plastic surgeons would be happy to discuss this with you in an initial consultation
+If you are considering ear surgery or would like to explore your options, one of the Specialist Plastic Surgeons supported by Adelaide Plastic Surgery, would be happy to discuss this with you in an initial consultation

 Further Information